openhive-network/HAfAH/src/hive_fork/Readme.md

 #### hive.detach_table( schema, table )
 Disables triggers atatched to a register table.
 It is usefull for operation below irreversible block when fork is impossible, then we don't want have trigger overhead for each edition of a table.

-#### hive.end_massive_sync( _block_num )
-After fnishing massive push of blocks hived will invoke this metod to schedlue MASSIVE_SYNC event.
-The parameter `_block_num` is a last massivly synced block - head or irreversible blocks.

-## TODO
-1. Validation of the registered tables
-3. Validation of structure

 ## Known Problems
 1. Constraints like FK, UNIQUE, EXCLUDE, PK must be DEFFERABLE, otherwise we cannot guarnteen success or rewinding changes